 (click photo to enlarge)

-- Highly effective for long-term weight loss and remission of type 2 diabetes
+- Highly effective for long-term weight loss and reduced risk of obesity-related health conditions

 - Simpler and faster to perform (one intestinal connection) than gastric bypass or BPD-DS